 - Maintain your certification & licensure through continuing education.

 Please check with your school and your State Board of Nursing for more information on which national certifications are required to practice as a CNS.
-For example, an oncology nurse may need Advanced Oncology Certified Clinical Nurse Specialist certification from the Oncology Nursing Society.
-Others may require certification from the American Association of Critical Care Nurses (AACN) (multiple CNS certification options) or the American Nurses Credentialing Center (ANCC) (e.g. AGCNS-BC).
+For example, you may be expected to seek ACCNS-AG certification for adult gerontology from the American Association of Critical Care Nurses (AACN) or AGCNS-BC certification for adult gerontology from the American Nurses Credentialing Center (ANCC).

-DNP programs should clearly state that they are accredited and able to prepare you for CNS exams.
-If it isn’t already listed on the website, ask the school for its pass rates on the CNS certification exam.
+Note: DNP programs should clearly state that they are accredited and able to prepare you for CNS certification exams.
+If the data aren’t already listed on the website, ask the school for its pass rates on CNS exams.

 The Clinical Nurse Specialist DNP